memorable-events/memorable-events/DEPLOY.md

 # Deployment Guide

-This guide will help you deploy your **Event.me** website for free.
+This guide will help you deploy your **memorable events** website for free.

 ## Architecture
 - **Frontend (React)**: Deployed on **Vercel** (Fast, free, and designed for Vite apps).